hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 * `sticky_settings` - A `sticky_settings` block as defined below.

-* `zip_deploy_file` - (Optional) The local path and filename of the Zip packaged application to deploy to this Windows Web App.
+* `zip_deploy_file` - (Optional) The local path and filename of the Zip packaged application to deploy to this Linux Web App.

 ~> **Note:** Using this value requires `WEBSITE_RUN_FROM_PACKAGE=1` to be set on the App in `app_settings`.
 Refer to the [Azure docs](https://docs.microsoft.com/en-us/azure/app-service/deploy-run-package) for further details.